 “It’s been a long, winding road, but I feel like going slow and having all the right partners on board are really key,” Stephens said.
 “Hopefully, we get some momentum, and more folks want to start doing things like this.”

 This story appeared in the Nov.
-13 edition of The Aspen Times.
+13 edition of The Aspen Times and Nov.
+14 Glenwood Springs Post Independent.
+The reporter was also interviewed on KDNK Carbondale about the story.